MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/photon-quickstart.md

 # Photon Quickstart

-This tutorial shows how to set up Photon Multiplayer to work with PlayFab.
+This Quickstart shows how to set up Photon Multiplayer to work with PlayFab.
 Currently, PlayFab offers the following Photon integrations:

 - Authenticate Photon players with PlayFab
 - Listen for room events using PlayFab CloudScript callbacks